Best Known For

 Answer questions and see how you rank against other players.Play Now

-Ann Woodward was an American socialite and murder suspect born on December 12, 1915 in Pittsburgh, Kansas.
-She pursued acting and modeling in New York, and in 1940 was voted “The Most Beautiful Girl in Radio.”
+Ann Woodward was an American socialite and murder suspect born on December 12, 1915 in Pittsburg, Kansas.
+She pursued acting and modeling in New York, and in 1940 was voted "The Most Beautiful Girl in Radio."
 Later she married William Woodward Jr., a wealthy heir and prominent member of New York society circles.
 Claiming she mistook her husband for a burglar, she shot and killed him on October 30, 1955.
 Many suspected she murdered him though she was never charged.
 Woodward committed suicide on October 9,

 1975 by overdosing on sleeping pills.

-Socialite and murder suspect Evangeline Crowell was born in 1915 in Pittsburgh, Kansas.
+Socialite and murder suspect Evangeline Crowell was born in 1915 in Pittsburg, Kansas.
 Following her parents' divorce and remarriages, the ambitious young beauty Evangeline Crowell moved to Kansas City and reinvented herself as Ann Eden.
 Her mother died in 1941 and Ann moved to New York City to pursue a career as a model and actress.
 Through ambition and hard work, she landed a contract with John Robert Powers modeling agency as well as numerous stage and radio roles.